-These Fruit Snacks (which some call fruit gummies) have fruits and veggies, are easy to make, and taste super yummy.
+This homemade Fruit Snacks recipe (which some call fruit gummies) have fruits and veggies, are easy to make, and taste super yummy.
 They even have protein and are soft enough for toddlers to safely chew.
 They’re a seriously fun snack!

 fruit snacks in blue bowls.

-Call them fruit snacks or call them fruit gummies, but either way, this kids snack (or dessert, depending on the day) is nutritious and really easy for little ones to eat.
+Call them fruit snacks or call them fruit gummies, but either way, this easy snack to make at home (or dessert, depending on the day) is nutritious and really easy for little ones to eat.
 They are firm enough for little hands to hold and yet soft enough for even young eaters to enjoy.
 They’re convenient since you can make them ahead and pull them out for snacks whenever you need them, and they stay fresh for weeks in the fridge.

 Your toddler won’t eat?
 Help is here!